Concordia University Television

-Concordia University Television (CUTV) is Canada's oldest student-run television station.
-CUTV was founded as TVSG (TV Sir George) in 1969 in the Montreal area on the campus of Concordia University.
+Concordia University Television (CUTV) is Canada's oldest student-owned and operated television station.
+CUTV was founded as TVSG (TV Sir George) in 1966 in the Montreal area on the campus of Concordia University.

 CUTV has a strong focus on media literacy and training.
 The station was under the umbrella of the Concordia Student Broadcasting Corporation (CSBC), along with CJLO and the Concordia Amateur Radio Club (CUARC, callsign VE2CUA).

 Concordia University Television (CUTV) was a member owned and operated subsidiary of the non-profit corporation Concordia Student Broadcasting Society (CSBS) and whose primary purpose is to operate a TV station and video production facilities.
 CUTV distributes in-house, collaborative and external independent content through its closed-circuit TV network, DVD releases, internet-based distribution networks and Public-access television channels.

 CUTV is a Campus/Community TV and video production studio that provides an essential service to those in the Concordia and Montreal communities whose needs are not met by mainstream commercial TV stations and video production facilities.
 CUTV also serves as a viable community resource by providing the space, equipment and know-how of video production to student and community populations that are interested in producing content that accurately represents them and their interests.